-We recently heard a report that Facebook were tracking people who were not logged into their social network and also people who do not use the service.
+We recently heard a report that Facebook was tracking people who were not logged into their social network and also people who do not use the service.
+This revelation has sparked significant concern among users and privacy advocates alike, as it suggests a potential breach of privacy and data protection laws.

 Over the past week, a team of privacy experts and engineers at Facebook analyzed the claims presented in a recent report authored by a group of researchers in Belgium.